 You’ve been pounding away for months now, cold calling potential sponsors only to get the brush off from a gatekeeper or sending out proposals that never get a response.

-The reasons why you’re not getting anywhere can be summarised by three simple words: Who, what and why.
+The reasons why you’re not getting sponsored can be summarised in three simple words: Who, what, and why.

 - Who are you?

 - What’s in it for me?

 As a sponsorship seeker, it’s your job to provide the answers to these 3 questions in a way that makes you and your opportunity the logical choice.

 Let’s look at each of these questions in detail and discuss ways to improve your answers and get sponsored.

 The first question a potential sponsor is going to ask is who exactly are you.
 They aren’t going to ask you directly.
 Why would they?
 That’s like asking your mother how special you are.

 No, they’re going to “ask” the question more subtly by looking at your deeds, your reputation, and branding in the market.